SalatielSauer/SauerWebUI/README.md

 When running the installer, select the folder where your Sauerbraten is (make sure you are not accidentally creating a directory inside it).

+If you are using ZIP, just extract it to your Sauerbraten installation folder, no files will be overwritten.

 ## Building
 If you want to build, there is a Visual Studio 2022 project file in `src/vs/`.